Skip to main content

 Written Recaps

-Simple written recaps such as emails, brochure leave behinds, etc that recap key Energy Plan and general solar terms/information.
+Simple written recaps such as emails or text messages that recap key Energy Plan and general solar terms/information.
 Typically an easy way to ensure key information is put in writing.
+While homeowners do not necessarily have to reply, it is best practice to document an acknowledgement.

 Installer Verification Call

-Installer verification/welcome calls, if offered by the installer, are often a helpful way to record key terms and details with the customer.
-LightReach does not dictate any certain script, however, covering key Energy Plan and general solar terms/information is recommended.
+Installer verification/welcome calls, if offered, are often a helpful way to record key terms and details with the customer.
+While LightReach doesn't mandate a script, addressing key Energy Plan and solar terms, detailed further down in this article, is advised.

 Family Involvement